webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 // signaling -> the sole P2P survivor after the other member leaves { "control": "p2p-promote", "roomid": "42", "epoch": "0", "is_initiator": true }

-// optional future downgrade only; is_initiator elects the single direct offerer { "control": "sfu-downgrade", "roomid": "42", "epoch": "2", "is_initiator": true }
+// signaling -> both remaining members after the room downgrades; is_initiator elects the single direct offerer { "control": "sfu-downgrade", "roomid": "42", "epoch": "2", "is_initiator": true }

 // signaling -> every member when the assigned worker is lost (grace expiry or restart)